kmezhoud/bioCancer/README.md

 ## Acknowledgment

 CancerPortal is inspired from [radiant](https://github.com/vnijs/radiant).
-I would like to thank Dr. Vincent Nijs for sharing his work for R community.
+I would like to thank <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank"> Dr. Vincent Nijs</a> for sharing his work for R community.

 ## License